-- Research & Design Program (RDP) for Undergraduates
+- Research and Design Program (RDP) for Undergraduates

-- The goal of the Research & Design Program at GCU is to fund investigation and development in science, technology and engineering on the GCU campus.
-This program provides undergraduate students valuable experience and mentoring that could be valuable when furthering their education and pursuing career opportunities within the engineering field.
+- The goal of the Research and Design Program at GCU is to fund investigation and development in science, technology and engineering on the GCU campus.
+This program can provide undergraduate students the experience and mentoring that could be valuable when furthering their education and pursuing career opportunities within the engineering field.

 Request more information today to see how you can be a part of GCU Engineering.

 GCU Engineering is part of the Kern Entrepreneurial Engineering Network (KEEN) which is a community of more than 3,000 engineering faculty and staff across the nation.
-The purpose of KEEN is to give students the opportunity to generate an entrepreneurial mindset in students so they can create meaningful change in their community.
-Through this partnership, GCU and all engineering students are part of an immersive community that fosters collaboration and communication in engineering projects.
+The purpose of KEEN is to give students the opportunity to generate an entrepreneurial mindset so they may have the ability to create meaningful change in their community.
+Through this partnership, GCU and all engineering students are part of an immersive community can foster collaboration and communication in engineering projects.